nishu-murmu/YouTube-WhatsApp-Utilities/README.md

 - **Missed schedules table**: Automatically surfaces schedules you didn’t open in time.
 - **Notifications**: Receive a clickable reminder when a scheduled video is due.
 - **Real-time duration**: Shows actual vs. playback-speed-adjusted duration on the watch page.
+- **Youtube Shorts Controller**: Gives you warning, on your shorts consumption, customizable from popup.
 - **WhatsApp Web utility**: Toggle the left sidebar to focus on conversations.

 ## How to Use